-STA-1E: STA-1E Western Flow-way is offline for post-construction vegetation grow in.
-Operational restrictions are in place in STA-1E Central and Eastern Flow-ways for vegetation management activities.
+STA-1E: STA-1E Western Flow-way is offline for post-construction vegetation grow in and the Central Flow-way is offline for a Refurbishments project survey.
+Operational restrictions are in place in STA-1E Eastern Flow-way for vegetation management activities.
+The Central Flow-way contains nests of Migratory Bird Treaty Act protected species.
 Online treatment cells are at or near target stage.
 Vegetation in the flow-ways is stressed and highly stressed.
 The 365-day phosphorus loading rate (PLR) for the Eastern Flow-way is below 1.0 g/m2/year.
 The 365-day PLR for the Central Flow-way is high (Figure S-1).